cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 both compromised.
 NaCl's `box` interface {{NaCl}} has the same issue.
 At the same time, this enables repudiability.

-As shown by {{ABHKLR20}}, key-compromise impersonation attacks are possible because KEM ciphertexts are not bound to HPKE messages.
+As shown by {{ABHKLR20}}, key-compromise impersonation attacks are generally possible on HPKE because KEM ciphertexts are not bound to HPKE messages.
 An adversary who knows a recipients private key, can decapsulate an observed KEM ciphertext, compute the key schedule, and encrypt an arbitrary message that the recipient will accept as coming from the original sender.
 Importantly, this is possible even with a KEM that is resistant to key-compromise impersonation attacks.
 As a result, mitigating this issue requires fundamental changes that are out-of-scope of this specification.

 Applications that require resistance against key-compromise impersonation SHOULD take extra steps to prevent this attack.
-One possibility is to produce a digital signature over the entire HPKE message using a sender's private key, as a proof of possession.
+One possibility is to produce a digital signature over `(enc, ct)` tuples using a sender's private key -- where `ct` is an AEAD ciphertext produced by the single-shot or multi-shot API, and `enc` the corresponding KEM encapsulated key.

 Given these properties, pre-shared keys strengthen both the authentication and the